 Ethical issues should be duly addressed in each submitted proposals to ensure that the proposed activities comply with ethical principles and relevant national, Union and international legislation.
 Any proposal that contravenes ethical principles or which does not fulfil the conditions set out in the H2020 Rules for Participation, or in the IMI2 Call for proposals shall not be selected.
-24
+32

-In order to ensure excellence in Data and Knowledge Management consortia will be requested to:
+Part L of the General Annexes to the Horizon2020 Work Programme 2016-2017 shall not apply for the actions covered by this Work Plan.
+Nevertheless, in order to ensure excellence in Data and Knowledge Management consortia will be requested to:

-- 1) Disseminate scientific publications on the basis of open access25 (see "Guidelines on Open Access to Scientific Publications and Research Data in Horizon 2020"). - 2) Include a Data Management Plan outlining how research data will be handled during a research project, and after it is completed, as part of the full proposal (see "Guidelines on Data Management in Horizon 2020" providing guidance for the collection, processing and generation of research data).
-In order to ensure adherence to the legislation concerning protection of personal data, controlled access digital repositories and data governance will need to be considered. - 3) Use well-established data format and content standards in order to ensure interoperability to quality standards.
-Preferably existing standards should be adopted.
-Should no such standards exist, consideration should be given to adapt or develop novel standards in collaboration with a data standards organization (e.g. CDISC). - 4) Disseminate a description of resources26 according to well-established metadata standards such as the Dublin Core (ISO15836) in order to make the resources included and generated by the IMI Actions discoverable for metrics and re-use.
+- 1) Disseminate scientific publications on the basis of open access33 (see "Guidelines on Open Access to Scientific Publications and Research Data in Horizon 2020"). - 2) Include a Data Management Plan outlining how research data will be handled during a research project, and after it is completed, as part of the full proposal (see "Guidelines on Data Management in Horizon 2020" providing guidance for the collection, processing and generation of research data).
+In order to ensure adherence to the legislation concerning protection of personal data, controlled access digital repositories and data governance will need to be considered.